ManoKelpo/Honeypot/README.md

 * Docker installed on your machine.
 You can download and follow the installation instructions here: [Get-Docker](https://docs.docker.com/get-docker/).

 ### Usage:
-1. Clone the repo-
+1. Clone the repo:
 `https://github.com/ManoKelpo/Honeypot-Docker.git`
-3. Build the image -
+3. Build the image:
 `sudo docker build -t honeypot ./`
-4. Run the container -
+4. Run the container:
 `sudo docker run --rm -it -p 2121:21 --name honeypot honeypot`
-5. When it shows the "Listening on ..." message, it's time to test
+5. When it shows the "Listening on ..." message, it's time to test:
 `nc <local IP> 2121`

 ### Copy log file: